 Director of Golf & Instruction at the Wintergreen Resort.
 Geoff is a Certified Professional in Golf Operations and the 2016 MAPGA Merchandiser of the Year (resort category).
-The former Director of Instruction PGA National Resort & Spa located in Palm Beach Gardens, FL.
+The former Director of Instruction at PGA National Resort & Spa located in Palm Beach Gardens, FL.
 Additionally, Geoff also worked at the Tam-O-Shanter Club located on Long Island, NY.

 Geoff's Instructional background includes numerous game and player development golf schools and lessons at both PGA National Resort and Wintergreen Resort.
 Geoff is also a 2017 Member of the Titleist Golf Professional Staff.